aws-samples/cfn101-workshop/content/intermediate/operations/stacksets/index.md

 ### Conclusion

 Great work!
-You learned how you can use CloudFormation StackSets to deploy templates in multiple AWS Regions using a single operation, and how to export output parameters from one stack set instance and import them into another stack set instance.
+You learned how you can use CloudFormation StackSets to deploy templates in multiple AWS Regions using a single operation, and how to export output parameters from one stack set stack instance and import them into another stack set stack instance.